Miguel Vargas Player Props: Dodgers vs. Diamondbacks

-Miguel Vargas and the Los Angeles Dodgers open the season against Zac Gallen and the Arizona Diamondbacks March 30 at 10:10 PM ET.
+The Los Angeles Dodgers and Miguel Vargas, who went 0-for-2 last time in action, take on Merrill Kelly and the Arizona Diamondbacks at Dodger Stadium, Friday at 10:10 PM ET.

+He had a hitless showing in his last game (0-for-2) against the Diamondbacks.

 Miguel Vargas Game Info & Props vs. the Diamondbacks